 Autonomy means to be independent or to be able to control or govern oneself.
 It is different from automation, which performs a sequence of highly structured pre-programmed tasks requiring human oversight and intervention.
 Industrial Autonomy is where plant assets and operations have learning and adaptive capabilities that allow responses with minimal human interaction, empowering operators to perform higher-level optimization tasks.

+Autonomous operations is the final stage of industrial autonomy, represents an ideal state where operations function with complete autonomy throughout a value chain.
 Autonomous operations can be defined as assets and operations that have human like learning and adaptive capabilities that allow them to respond without operator interaction to situations within a secure bounded domain that are not pre-programmed or anticipated in the design and is responsible for all safety-critical functions.
-In a fully autonomous operation (no human intervention required), the cognitive system is responsible for all aspects of the operation including safety.
+In a fully autonomous operation (no human intervention required), the cognitive system performs all aspects of the operation.

 Autonomy will expand to multiple functional domains including process control and operations, planning & scheduling, supply chain management, field operations, maintenance, and engineering.
 To jump directly to autonomous operations is very difficult to achieve.
 Therefore, Yokogawa has developed a maturity model to establish where companies are today and where they need to be in the future.